jaymanmt/Portfolio/README.md

 ## Project Assessment: Frontend User Development

 ### UX:
-This web portfolio is primarily designed for potential employers/recruiters looking for software engineers in order to find employment after graduation from the bootcamp.
+This web portfolio is primarily designed for potential employers/recruiters looking for software developers in order to find employment after graduation from the bootcamp.
 Simple contrasting colors with soft background tones reduces noise for them to navigate.
-I also provided an easy access to linkedin, github and a downloadable resume for recruiters to quickly find out more.
+I also provided easy access links to linkedin, github and a downloadable resume for recruiters to quickly find out more.
 My professional attributes which employers are looking at the most for a software development job are highlighted: about(self-portrait), tech skills, projects, education.
 The portfolio's secondary objective is to increase accessiblity and online presence for networking and collaboration purposes.